ossi0/Data-C70_ML-NMR/nmr-ml_model/README.md

 ### Input files

-Training of a MatTen model requires the input file `atomic_tensor.yaml` to specify the training protocol, and the dataset files `dataset_train.json`, `dataset_val.json`, and `dataset_test.json`, as well as the training script file ´train_atomic_tensor.py´.
+Training of a MatTen model requires the input file `atomic_tensor.yaml` in which the training protocol is specified, and the dataset files `dataset_train.json`, `dataset_val.json`, and `dataset_test.json`, as well as the training script file ´train_atomic_tensor.py´.

 ```
 training_run/                      # Training directory